AnastasiaRomanenko/Computer/README.md

     __Peripheral Component Interconnect Express (PCIe)__ is a high-speed interface standard designed for connecting various hardware components (SSDs for example) to a computer's motherboard.

+    UEFI uses various protocols defined by the UEFI specification to interact with hardware and perform tasks such as file reading.

+    * UEFI initializes the Block I/O Protocol to communicate with the NVMe SSD at the block level.

+    * The Simple File System Protocol provides the necessary interfaces to navigate and read files from supported filesystems, like FAT32.

+    __FAT32__ is the 32-bit version of the file allocation table (FAT) file system.

     When a bootable device is found, UEFI looks for the bootloader.
 The __bootloader__ is a small program that loads the operating system.
 The bootloader is stored on a special boot partition, such as GUID (Globally Unique IDentifier) Partition Table (GPT).

     The __GUID Partition Table (GPT)__ is a standard for the layout of partition tables of a SSD, using globally unique identifiers (GUIDs).